paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-129-national-and-community-service.md

 (1) **Independent evaluation**

-  (A) *In general* — The Corporation shall, on an annual basis, arrange for an independent evaluation of the programs assisted under division C of this subchapter.
+  (A) *In general* — The Corporation shall, on an annual basis, arrange for an independent evaluation of the programs assisted under division C.

   (B) *Participants*